 For LPP systems and pre-treatment systems, there is a homeowner’s guide, a certified operator list, and a sample inspection sheet available under the “Rules & Guides” section.

 In an effort to protect public health and to responsibly develop the groundwater resources of Union County, the Union County Health Department, Environmental Health Division has implemented a program for the permitting, inspection and water quality analysis for all new private drinking water wells and irrigation wells.
-This program shall adhere to all regulations set forth in 15A NCAC 02C .0300, and the Union County Health Department Regulations Governing the Permitting, Construction, Inspection, Repair, Abandonment and Water Quality Testing of Irrigation Wells in Union County.

 A well permit is required for: Private drinking wells, Irrigation wells, Water producing geothermal wells and Well repairs*.

 *Any well application for a parcel which is served by public sewer or water shall be reviewed by Union County Public Works.
 All wells applied for in the City of Monroe shall have approval from the Monroe Water Resources Department.
 This generally increases the permit preparation time by seven days or longer.

 How to apply for water quality testing sample: Complete a Request Form and mail appropriate fee(s) to the Environmental Health Office.
 Sampling is generally scheduled within five working days.